MapleSyrupGroup/cloudfront2elastic/README.md

 # cloudfront2elastic
-A lambda script for migrating Cloudfront logs from S3 to an elastic cluster.
+An AWS Lambda script for migrating Cloudfront logs from S3 to an Elastic cluster.

 ## Purpose
 We wanted a way to easily analyse our Cloudfront logs and decided to utilise an Elastic cluster to do this.